Giants bench Eli, name rookie Jones as starting QB | Devdiscourse

 New York Giants head coach Pat Shurmur named Daniel Jones as the team's starting quarterback for Week 3, sending Eli Manning to the backup role after an 0-2 start to the 2019 season.
 "Eli and I spoke this morning," Shurmur said Tuesday.
 "I told him that we are making a change and going with Daniel as the starter.
 I also talked to Daniel.
 Eli was obviously disappointed, as you would expect, but he said he would be what he has always been, a good teammate, and continue to prepare to help this team win games.
 Daniel understands the challenge at hand, and he will be ready to play on Sunday."

 The Giants play the Buccaneers (1-1) on Sunday in Tampa to kick off the Jones Era.
-Manning, 38, won two Super Bowls with the Giants and was the top overall pick in the 2004 NFL Draft.
+Manning, 37, won two Super Bowls with the Giants and was the top overall pick in the 2004 NFL Draft.
 The Giants acquired Manning from the Chargers on draft day for Philip Rivers.
-Of the last 245 games the Giants have played with Manning, including 12 in the playoffs, Manning has started 244 times.

-Shurmur planted the seed for a change on Monday, when he said all positions were going to be reviewed.
+Shurmur planted the seed for a change at the position on Monday, when he said all positions were going to be reviewed.
 The Giants lost at home to Buffalo on Sunday after dropping the opener to the Dallas Cowboys.

-Manning completed 56 of 89 passes for 556 yards, two touchdowns, and two interceptions through two games.
-Jones, 22, was selected with the sixth overall pick in the first round of the 2019 NFL Draft.
+Manning completed 56 of 89 passes for 556 yards, two touchdowns, and two interceptions.
+Jones was selected with the sixth overall pick in the first round of the 2019 NFL Draft.
 He sparkled in the preseason, setting up a potential in-season conflict with Manning.
 Jones was 29-for-34 passing for 416 yards with two touchdowns and no interceptions over four preseason games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)